Before we begin, please make sure you have prepared:

 - should you accidentally scan a different code from the one the app told you to scan, there is no problem

-- the codes you have scanned already, are colored purple on your screen proofsheet overview
+- the codes you have scanned already, are colored blue on your screen proofsheet overview

 - once each of the codes on the sheet has been scanned, the app will let you know.
 Then simply click 'okay'

 You will now see the proofsheet overview again.
-Notice, earlier all of them were grey, now they are colored light purple.
+Notice, earlier all of them were grey, now they are colored blue.

 - click on 'submit' in the lower right-hand corner of the screen